Understanding the Importance of pH in Cocoa Powder

 - Neutral to alkaline pH

-- Excellent solubility in liquids
+- Excellent solubility

 Benefits of Alkalization

-How Cocoa Powder pH Impacts the Final Product
+How pH Affects Final Product Performance

 Flavor Profile